thiagomaf/Kd_Ks_RGRstr/README.md

 grammar.
 It builds on the mutate() function to apply the chain rule on any given mathematical formula.

-To illustrate its working let’s assume one needs to propagate the error on the following *Z* calculation:
+To illustrate its working let's assume one needs to propagate the error on the following *Z* calculation:

 <!-- $$ -->